Cutbush

-Cutbush or Cut Bush is a village in County Kildare, Ireland, south of The Curragh and east of Kildare town.
-It is situated in the civil parish of Ballysax, which had a population of 342 as of the 2016 census.
+Cutbush or Cut Bush is a village in County Kildare, Ireland.
+It is south of The Curragh, 6 km south-east of Kildare town and 6 km south-west of Newbridge.
+The village is in the civil parish of Ballysax, which had a population of 342 as of the 2016 census.

 Facilities

 The village is situated at a crossroads that includes Vaughan's pub, known as "The Bush" and St. Brigid's National School.
 School bus services are available to Newbridge Educate Together Primary School, to the adjacent Gaelscoil Chill Dara, both located on the edge of The Curragh in Newbridge and to secondary schools in Kildare town and Newbridge.

 History and architecture

 Cutbush was known as Cearna as recently as the mid 19th century, with some Irish reportedly still spoken there at that time.

 The village is home to two buildings previously used as national schools, including an early Board of Works design for the Board of Education, located on the Cutbush Road, constructed in the 1920s, as well as an early primary school building dating from the 1830s, now renovated as a private home.
 Cutbush has also retained (in its original location) a manual waterpump dating from c.1900 that supplied the village with a communal water source.